 Authorization attributes MUST be transported transparently over the NSI Service Plane.

-Foundational Principles
+Fundamental Principles of Security in NSI

 The NSI Service Plane consists of a set of NSI Network Service Agents that are allowed to connect to each other through a prearranged administrative agreement; however, the process for determining this agreement is a deployment specific issue.